Experience-Monks/jam3-lesson-chrome-dev-tools/README.md

 shows when events happened and how long they took for the request.

 ###Sources
-The sources tab is one of your most important tools when it comes to debugging your javascript in the browser.
-It allows you to set breakpoints, view breakpoints, view all source files, step through code, view the callstack modify source files and even write and run javascript directly in the browser.
+The sources tab is one of your most important tools when it comes to debugging javascript in the browser.
+It allows you to set breakpoints, view breakpoints, view source files, step through code, view the callstack, modify source files and even write and run javascript directly in the browser.

 there are three panes to the sources tab.